Channel

 Developers can also use the MergeSubscribeContextToPublishContext

-method to pass context information from the subscribe side to the publish side, which can be used to connect the entire data pipeline.
-For details, refer to the Context section.
+method to pass context information from the subscribe side to the publish side, which can be used to link the entire data chain.
+For details, please refer to the Context chapter.

 Publish